 The lighthouse illuminates about 40 km offshore at night, and even now, over 100 years later, plays its part in keeping the seafarers safe.
-Because of its beautiful appearance, it was selected as one of the “100 Historic Lighthouses of the World” in 1998, and as a national tangible cultural property.
+Because of its rich history, the Hinomisaki lighthouse was selected as one of the “100 Historic Lighthouses of the World” in 1998.
+In 2013 it was designated as a national tangible cultural property.
 The Japanese government designates properties with high cultural values as “Important Tangible Cultural Property” to ensure sufficient protection.

 Although seafarers rely a lot less on lighthouses today than they would have when this beacon was first built, there is still something undeniably captivating about these sea towers that draw me to visit them.
-The coast around Hinomisaki was beautiful and I was thrilled that I had time not only to view the scenery from the top of Hinomisaki Lighthouse (the first lighthouse I’ve climbed up in my life!) but also the nearby park.
+The coast around Hinomisaki was beautiful and I was thrilled that I had time not only to view the scenery from the top of Hinomisaki Lighthouse (the first lighthouse I’ve climbed up in my life) but also the nearby park.
 From here we decided to walk down to Hinomisaki Shrine, which was just a 10-minute walk from the Lighthouse.
 On the way, we visited a couple of shops looking for a nice souvenir.
-I loved this porcelain doll.
+I fell in love with this porcelain doll.
 It might just as well be a “Made in China” item, but it would look great among my souvenir collection.

 The Izumo Hinomisaki Lighthouse Illumination is an annual light-up event that takes place every year at the lighthouse.
 It is also known as the “Love Lighthouse,” and is a very popular spot for couples.
 The annual schedule is mentioned below:

 Izumo Taisha-mae Station